kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 - Who are we?
 - Who are we not?
 - Who does this brand serve?
+- Which identity does this brand help customers express?
 - What emotional response should this brand evoke?
 - Does this strengthen or dilute the brand?